 - Organic gardening is our goal, so this is a great way to do just that.
 We don’t do chemicals in our garden!

 - Those in restricted areas who are not allowed to use compost bins can still do direct composting.
 Yeah, covert composting!

 NOTE: Don’t bury dairy products or meats.
 Save and bury leftover vegis and fruit peelings (don’t forget the banana peels!), used coffee grounds (contributes nitrogen and repels slugs and snails), egg shells (for added calcium), dead leaves, grass cuttings, etc.

 We planted Monday and our lettuce peeked through the soil on Wednesday.
 We have 60 tomato plants, 6 rows of corn, 2 rows of beans, 2 rows of carrots, and one row of peppers, peas, lettuce and spinach, zucchini, cucumbers, and one rhubarb plant.
 I’ll be adding herbs and flowers to discourage pests.
+The pest control ft wayne experts also have some advice to keep pests away.
 Outside of the garden by the fence we are planting squash – it takes over our garden so we are trying to limit their reach to our other plants.
 We’ll see how that works out…